SELLING YOUR DEVELOPMENT SITE

 Some common questions and answers

 You may have been living in your current home for a long time and have recently discovered that it has potential to develop.
 What does this mean and how does this help you obtain a better sale price when the time comes to move?

-The following information attempts to answer this and a number of other questions that arise when selling your development property.
-If you have any additional questions, fill in the form at the bottom of the page to ask Scott!
+The following information is intended as aguide only but attempts to answer this and a number of other questions that arise when selling your development property.
+If you have any additional questions, fill in the form at the bottom of the page to ask us!